The Islamic heritage of Italy

 Since the Islamic Renaissance predates the Italian Renaissance by several centuries, it is impossible to consider the power and influence of the Italian Renaissance without considering the role of Islam in the background.
 So, as you visit Italian painters' galleries and pass by the Trevi Fountain, remember that even if what you see is European, the Islamic heritage is never too far away.

 The Italian Renaissance was a movement that forever changed the face of Europe.
 This pinnacle of art, philosophy, literature, science and technology propelled European states out of the Middle Ages into a period of rebirth and revival.
-The Italian Renaissance unleashed the domino effect of modernism in Europe, the luxury and wealth we still experience today.
+The Italian Renaissance unleashed the domino effect of modernism in Europe, the luxury and wealth of which we still experience today.

 A major driving force of the Italian Renaissance, transcending all areas of this cultural movement, was the philosophical idea of humanism.
 Humanism was like the engine of the movement that revived interest in Hellenistic studies, Greek and Roman thought that would propel Europe out of its regression.
 Renaissance humanism can be defined simply as the right to respect and dignity, choice and freedom to conduct one's own life.
 In more complex terms, it encompassed the concept of fiction (writing beautifully), eloquent demeanour, and manual dexterity to reach the heights of genius.
 Although many factors aroused the Renaissance movement in Italy, including the wealth of Venice acquired through trade with the East, one factor that receives little consideration is the poignant importance of Islamic thought.
 The cross-cultural spread of Islam in the Middle East, Persia and even India played a crucial role in reviving Italy to its glory.